Vehicle standards for light trailers

 Important vehicle standards for domestic and light trailers.

 Whether you tow a trailer for work or domestic reasons, it’s important to know your legal obligations and ensure that you do not drive a vehicle or tow a trailer that your driving licence may not cover.
-The following FAQs will help you to know your legal obligations.

 This content is for general information only.
 It does not, and is not intended to, provide legal or technical advice or to represent a legal interpretation of the matters it addresses.